BlockchainCommons/BCSwiftSecureComponents/Docs/2-ENVELOPE.md

 }
 ```

-The basic idea is that an `Envelope` contains some [deterministically-encoded CBOR](https://www.rfc-editor.org/rfc/rfc8949.html#name-deterministically-encoded-c) data (the `subject`) that may or may not be encrypted or redacted, and zero or more assertions about the `subject`.
+The basic idea is that an `Envelope` contains some [deterministically-encoded CBOR](https://www.rfc-editor.org/rfc/rfc8949.html#name-deterministically-encoded-c) data (the `subject`) that may or may not be encrypted or elided, and zero or more assertions about the `subject`.

 ## Subject